Minka1902/csv-for-you/README.md

 # csv-for-you
-This npm package is used by nodeJS developers for parsing CSV files into JSON objects.
+This npm package is used by nodeJS developers for parsing CSV files into JSON objects.</br>
+If you liked the package please star and follow me on GitHub

 ## Installation
 1) Run `npm install csv-for-you`.